James Joyce: First stay in Trieste

-When 23 year-old Joyce first moved to Trieste in March 1905, he immediately started teaching English at the Berlitz school.
-By June, Joyce felt financially secure enough to have his satirical poem "Holy Office" printed and asked Stanislaus to distribute copies to his former associates in Dublin.
+Joyce moved to Trieste in March 1905 aged 23.
+He taught English at the Berlitz school.
+That June he published the satirical poem "The Holy Office".

-After Nora gave birth to their first child, Giorgio, on 27 July 1905, Joyce convinced Stanislaus to move to Trieste and got a position for him at the Berlitz school.
-Stanislaus moved in with Joyce as soon as he arrived in October, and most of his salary went directly to supporting Joyce's family.
+After Nora gave birth to their first child, Giorgio, on 27 July 1905, he convinced Stanislaus to move to Trieste and obtained a position for him at the Berlitz school.
+Stanislaus moved in with Joyce as soon as he arrived that October, although most of his salary went directly to supporting Joyce's family.
 In February 1906, the Joyce household once more shared an apartment with the Francini Brunis.

-Joyce kept writing despite all these changes.
-He completed 24 chapters of Stephen Hero and all but the final story of Dubliners.
-But he was unable to get Dubliners in press.
-Though the London publisher Grant Richards had contracted with Joyce to publish it, the printers were unwilling to print passages they found controversial because English law could hold them liable if they were brought to court for indecent language.
-Richards and Joyce went back and forth trying to find a solution where the book could avoid legal liability while preserving Joyce's sense of artistic integrity.
-As they continued to negotiate, Richards began to scrutinise the stories more carefully.
+During this period Joyce completed 24 chapters of Stephen Hero and all but the final story of Dubliners, but was unable to get Dubliners published.
+Although the London publisher Grant Richards had a contract with Joyce, the printers were unwilling to print passages they found controversial; English law could not protect them if brought to court for circulating indecent language.
+Richards and Joyce tried to find a solution where the book could avoid legal liability while preserving Joyce's artistic integrity.
+As they negotiated, Richards began to scrutinise the stories more carefully.
 He became concerned that the book might damage his publishing house's reputation and eventually backed down from his agreement.

-Trieste was Joyce's main residence until 1920.
-Although he would temporarily leave the city—briefly staying in Rome, travelling to Dublin, and emigrating to Zürich during World War I— it became a second Dublin for him and played an important role in his development as a writer.
-He completed Dubliners, reworked Stephen Hero into A Portrait of the Artist as a Young Man, wrote his only published play Exiles, and decided to make Ulysses a full-length novel as he created his notes and jottings for the work.
-He worked out the characters of Leopold and Molly Bloom in Trieste.
+Trieste was Joyce's main residence until 1920; he stayed temporarily in Rome, travelled to Dublin, and emigrated to Zurich during World War I, but Trieste became a second Dublin for him and played an important role in his development as a writer.
+He completed Dubliners, reworked Stephen Hero into A Portrait of the Artist as a Young Man, wrote his only published play Exiles and decided to make Ulysses a full-length novel as he worked through his notes and jottings, working out the characters of Leopold and Molly Bloom in Trieste.

 Many of the novel's details were taken from Joyce's observation of the city and its people, and some of its stylistic innovations appear to have been influenced by Futurism.
 There are even words of the Triestine dialect in Finnegans Wake.
+Joyce was introduced to the Greek Orthodox liturgy in Trieste.
+Under its influence, he rewrote his first short story and later drew on it in creating the liturgical parodies in Ulysses.